 - Will my records be kept confidential?

-Major factors in determining financial aid include, but are not limited to, income and assets (home equity, investments, etc.) as well as character and scholastic performance.
+Major factors in determining tuition assistance include, but are not limited to, income and assets (home equity, investments, etc.) as well as character and scholastic performance.

 The Grauer School uses the Parent Financial Statement (PFS) estimate of family contribution as a guideline in making awards.
 From there, we consider areas such as leadership, scholastic performance, character, and service.
 Recipients are generally exemplary students and citizens, and their parents routinely donate “in kind” services to the school.